Contraction and restriction of positroids in terms of decorated permutations: Contraction in terms of Grassmann necklaces

 \section{Contraction in terms of Grassmann necklaces}

-In this section, we will describe the contraction of positroids in terms of the Grassmann necklace.
+In this section, we will describe the contraction of positroids in terms of Grassmann necklaces.
 Let us pick a positroid $\M \subseteq {[n] \choose k}$ and its corresponding Grassmann necklace $\I_{\M}=(I_1,\cdots,I_n)$.
 Denote the associated decorated permutation as $\pi^{:}=(\pi,col)$.
-Let us assume $j \in [n]$ is not a fixed point of $\pi$ to avoid triviality.
-Define $\M'$ as
+When $j$ is a fixed point of $\pi$, $j$ is either a coloop (when $col(j)=-1$) or a loop (when $col(j)=+1)$ of $\M$.
+In the previous case, the decorated permutation of the new positroid can be obtained by switching the color of $j$, and in the latter case, we get an empty positroid with decorated permutation $\pi = 1\cdots n$, $col(i) = +1$ for all $i \in [n]$.